-The possibilities are endless!
-The DMin degree is designed to increase the depth of competency and understanding in the practice of ministry in congregations, mission agencies, hospitals, para church organizations, and other settings.
-It often provides opportunities for advancement in one’s ministry context and may open up opportunities to teach or work in various educational or denominational contexts or other settings.
+The DMin degree is a terminal degree designed to significantly increase the depth of competency and understanding in the practice of ministry in congregations, mission agencies, hospitals, parachurch organizations, and other settings.
+It often provides opportunities for advancement in one’s ministry context and may open up opportunities to teach in various educational or denominational contexts or other settings.

 The DMin is a practical, professional degree focused primarily on the development and enhancement of ministry skills and practice.
-The PhD is a research degree oriented more towards research and teaching, and especially adding new knowledge to a particular field of study.
+The PhD is a research degree oriented more toward adding new knowledge to a particular field of study.
 Which degree is right for you?
 That depends on your personal needs and professional goals.

 Applicants must have an accredited Master of Divinity (MDiv) degree or its academic equivalent, a GPA of at least 3.0, three years of ministry experience subsequent to their first graduate theological degree, and a ministry context in which they can apply their learning throughout the program.
 Contact the DMin office with questions; firstname.lastname@example.org.

 Yes!
-Normally, an MDiv from an accredited institution is required for acceptance to the DMin program.
-However, some applicants do not have an MDiv, but do have another master’s degree.
-Students who do not have an MDiv may be able to come into the program through MDiv equivalency.
+Students who do not have an MDiv may be admitted to the program through MDiv equivalency.
 For more information on equivalency, please email DMin@DenverSeminary.edu.

 The DMin program attracts students from all over the world and we highly value international applicants.
 See our International Admissions section for more information on what is required for international applicants.

-The DMin program is designed to be completed in 4–5 years.
-Normally, students complete their seminars in 3 years and, depending on the project they design, complete the doctoral project in an additional 1 – 2 years.
+The DMin program is designed to be completed in 4–6 years depending on pace of study.
+Normally, students complete their seminars in 3-4 years and the thesis in an additional 1 – 2 years.

 Yes.
 Many DMin students use some type of financial aid.
 Learn more by exploring our Financial Aid section.